I have had a few clients with shoulder pain recently, so I decided to sit down and write a little about shoulder pain.

 #6 – Arthritis of the Shoulder

-Arthritis is a degenerative disease that usually occurs due to wearing and tearing of the affected joint, as in osteoarthritis, or due to a systemic inflammation, as in rheumatoid arthritis.
-Arthritis results in loss of protective cartilage in the shoulder joint which can cause pain and limited shoulder movement.
+Arthritis is a degenerative disease that usually occurs due to the wearing and tearing of the affected joints, as in osteoarthritis or systemic inflammation, as in rheumatoid arthritis.
+Shoulder joint cartilage loss causes pain and limited movement, resulting in arthritis.

 Common Causes of Shoulder Pain

-Related to Sports Played or Work Performed – In addition, about 21% of shoulder pain associated with injuries was related to work (Wofford, Mansfield & Watkins, 2005).
+- Related to Sports Played or Work Performed – About 21% of shoulder pain associated with injuries was told to work (Wofford, Mansfield & Watkins, 2005).

-Athletes and workers who execute repetitive overhead or throwing motions have greater risk for shoulder injuries and pain.
-Examples of sports where athletes have greater risk of shoulder pain are swimming, tennis, baseball, volleyball and javelin.
-Examples of occupations that are at greater risk of shoulder pain are carpenters, painters, construction workers and workers performed repeated overhead movements.
+Athletes and workers who execute repetitive overhead or throwing motions have a greater risk for shoulder injuries and pain.
+Swimming, tennis, baseball, volleyball, and javelin are sports where athletes have a greater chance of shoulder pain.
+Examples of occupations at greater risk of shoulder pain are carpenters, painters, construction workers, and workers performing repeated overhead movements.

 Posture – Bad postures and body mechanics also increase the risk of shoulder pain.
-For example, forward rolled shoulders increases the risk for impingement syndrome.
-This type of posture can reduce the space to which the rotator cuff tendons or muscles goes through, which increase the risk of squeezing the structures underneath the acromion.
+For example, forward-rolled shoulders increase the risk for impingement syndrome.
+This type of posture can reduce the space the rotator cuff tendons or muscles go through, which increases the risk of squeezing the structures underneath the acromion.

 Diagnosis of Shoulder Pain

-If the pain is severe or if the cause is still undetermined through physical examination, your physician may recommend diagnostic imaging tests to obtain the accurate cause of the pain.
-X-rays, a magnetic resonance imaging or an ultrasound may be ordered in order to provide better clarification of the injury and the severity of the injury.
+If the pain is severe or the cause is still undetermined thorough physical examination, your physician may recommend diagnostic imaging tests to obtain the precise cause of the pain.
+X-rays, magnetic resonance imaging, or an ultrasound may be ordered to provide better clarification of the injury and the severity of the damage.

 Rick Kaselj, MS

-Other articles on shoulder pain, injuries and recovery:
+Other articles on shoulder pain, injuries, and healing: